Joan Collins: Marriages and family

-Collins has been married five times, with her current marriage lasting almost as long as the previous four combined.
-Her first husband was Irish actor Maxwell Reed, whom she wed on 24 May 1952 after he date raped her.
-She was 19 and he was 33.
+Collins has been married five times.
+She has three children and four grandchildren.

+Her first husband was Irish actor Maxwell Reed, whom she wed at Caxton Hall on 24 May 1952 after he drugged and date raped her.
+She was 19 and a virgin, and he was 33; Collins later said she wed Reed "out of shame".
 Collins divorced Reed on 29 May 1956, following a two-year separation.
-From 1955 to 1957, she was in a relationship with producer Arthur Loew Jr. In 1959, Collins began a romance with the then-unknown actor Warren Beatty.
-They became engaged in 1960, but his infidelity led to their split the same year.
+She was in a relationship with producer Arthur Loew Jr. from 1955 to 1957.
+Collins began a romance with the then-unknown actor Warren Beatty in 1959.
+In 1960, they became engaged, and Collins had an abortion; his infidelity led to their split in 1961.
+Beatty later referred to the engagement as "an exaggeration."

-In 1961, she began dating singer-songwriter Anthony Newley; they married on 27 May 1963 when Collins was five months pregnant.
+In 1961, she began dating singer-songwriter Anthony Newley; they married in Norwalk, Connecticut on 27 May 1963 when Collins was five months pregnant.
 They had two children, Tara (born 12 October 1963) and Alexander (born 8 September 1965).
-The couple divorced on 13 August 1971.
+The couple divorced on 13 August 1971 after being separated for two years due to Newley's womanizing.
 Collins wed her third husband, American businessman Ron Kass, on 11 March 1972 when she was six months pregnant with their daughter Katyana (born 20 June 1972).
-Collins and Kass divorced on 6 May 1983.
-She married former singer Peter Holm on 6 November 1985.
-Collins sought an annulment in December 1986, but was instead granted a divorce 24 August 1987.
+Aged 8, Katyana was hit by a car and sustained serious head and brain injuries, leaving her in a coma for 42 days.
+Although she later recovered, Collins later said that her daughter's car accident was "the worst thing that ever happened to me".
+A combination of stress from their daughter's accident, and Kass's financial instability and increased alcohol and drug use contributed to a breakdown of their marriage, and Collins and Kass divorced on 6 May 1983; they remained friends until Kass's death three years later.